This site uses Google Analytics. By continuing to browse, you authorize us to place a cookie for audience measurement purposes. Learn more

 He is a former Officer in the Army (Reserve), Reservist for the Directorate General of Armaments (DGA), Arnaud was awarded the Bronze Medal of National Defense.

 Erwan joined Meridiam in 2015 as Chief of staff.
+He is today in the EU project development team and Secretary of the Meridiam endowment fund Archery.

 He has public sector and EU local government experience, having worked as advisor to the president of the Seine-Saint-Denis council on matters related to social policy and urban planning, as well as to the vice president of the Ile-de-France Region in charge of public markets.